roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-01 ****** byTheTalkMan© "I rarely meet a man who can go for as long as I can.
+"I rarely meet a man who can go for as long as I can.
 I mean, I know I can fuck all night, but I've never met a man who can actually keep up with me.
 I've never met a married man who acts so innocent but fucks so hard!
 All I had to do is get a drink or two in you and you were down for anything.
 It only took a couple drinks before you were complimenting my ass.
 Asking to see my tits.
 Asking to see my thong.
 If I didn't know any better, I would say someone is not so satisfied with what he's getting from the missus."
 Kaitlyn said, grinding her tight cunt around the full length of his sizable cock, milking his cock, extending the pleasure he was feeling.

  "MMMMPPPHH!"
 Derek groaned in pleasure, his words muffled by the giant breast in his mouth.